everii-Group/mocoapp-api-docs/sections/users.md

 ## DELETE /users/{id}

+{: .note }
-⚠ Deleting a staff member is only possible if no hours are billed already.
+Deleting a staff member is only possible if no hours are billed already.

 ```bash
 curl -X DELETE \